-While visiting religious destinations may not seem that intriguing but in a country like Iran where religion is intertwined with all social and cultural aspects, you’d be missing out quite a lot, if you don’t visit religious sites.
-In fact, religion has always been so essential to the people of this part of the world, that many of the arts were created to embellish religious structures, most community and cultural events would occur within these locations and even the urban planning would develop in the surrounding of divine structures.
+While visiting religious destinations may not seem that intriguing but in a country like Iran, where religion is intertwined with all social and cultural aspects, you’d be missing out quite a lot, if you don’t visit religious sites.
+In fact, religion has always been so essential to the people of this part of the world, that many of the arts were created to embellish religious structures, most community and cultural events would occur within these locations and even urban planning would develop in the surrounding of divine structures.

 Additionally, there is a social side to all religious complexes to Iran, while visiting you can observe the emotions of the people, you can see how they practice their religion and how it differs from other beliefs and countries.
 Especially, religious sites in Shiraz are adjacent to cultural centers, so be sure to place them on your “religious sites in Shiraz” list.

 Shah -e Cheragh – The Most Famous Religious Site in Shiraz

 I know that Islamic history and figures are quite complex and sophisticated but let me simplify, Iran is a majority Shia country as opposed to other Arab countries and the main difference between these two branches is that Shia spiritualized the 12 descendants of the prophet Mohammad, of which only one is buried in Iran in Mashhad (which is most likely not on your itinerary for travel to Iran) but Shahe Cheragh is the tomb of brother of that descendant.
 Thus, just imagine the spiritual importance of this tomb.